Design for Respondus LockDown Browser and Monitor

 What Instructions Should I Provide When Using RLB-M?

-Before starting, develop a back-up plan for students who might not meet the requirements for using RLB-M. There are several options, such as arranging a Collaborate session, developing an alternative assessment or provide a choice of assessment.
+Before starting, develop a back-up plan for students who might not meet the technical requirements for using RLB-M. There are several options, such as arranging a Collaborate session, developing an alternative assessment or provide a choice of assessment.
 If you would like some ideas, reach out to [email protected].
 You also should plan in advance the specifics of your exam.

 Consider the following: